shaheennabi/Computer-Vision-Practices-and-Mini-Projects/README.md

 # Computer-Vision-Practices-and-Mini-Projects
 ### This repository is dedicated to exploring and experimenting with various computer vision techniques, including:

-* Algorithm Practice: Training and testing the latest object detection, segmentation, tracking, and pose estimation models.
+* Algorithm Practice: Training and testing the latest object detection, segmentation, tracking, and pose estimation models etc.

 * Mathematical Exploration: Understanding and applying the mathematics behind computer vision algorithms.